 Commercial Metals (CMC) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the manufacturer and recycler of steel and metal products had lost 5.14% over the past month, outpacing the Basic Materials sector's loss of 7.59% and the S&P 500's loss of 8.27% in that time.
+Prior to today's trading, shares of the manufacturer and recycler of steel and metal products had lost 16.86% over the past month.
+This has lagged the Basic Materials sector's loss of 13.46% and the S&P 500's loss of 10.72% in that time.

-Commercial Metals will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $1.47, up 41.35% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $2.19 billion, up 18.85% from the year-ago period.
+Wall Street will be looking for positivity from Commercial Metals as it approaches its next earnings report date.
+On that day, Commercial Metals is projected to report earnings of $1.47 per share, which would represent year-over-year growth of 41.35%.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.19 billion, up 18.85% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $6.29 per share and revenue of $8.38 billion.
-These totals would mark changes of +78.19% and +24.46%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $6.29 per share and revenue of $8.38 billion, which would represent changes of +78.19% and +24.46%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Commercial Metals.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Commercial Metals.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 2.92% higher.
-Commercial Metals is currently a Zacks Rank #1 (Strong Buy).
+Commercial Metals is holding a Zacks Rank of #1 (Strong Buy) right now.

-Looking at its valuation, Commercial Metals is holding a Forward P/E ratio of 6.34.
-This represents a premium compared to its industry's average Forward P/E of 3.46.
+Investors should also note Commercial Metals's current valuation metrics, including its Forward P/E ratio of 5.78.
+Its industry sports an average Forward P/E of 3.31, so we one might conclude that Commercial Metals is trading at a premium comparatively.

 Click to get this free report